 - Don’t forget to try and land softly!

 Try doing four forward jumps followed by four backward jumps, reaching down to touch the floor in between your feet each time.
-This is one rep.
+Count this as one ‘rep’.

-Do 3 sets of 5 reps, with a 30 second break in between each set.
+See if you can work your way up to 3 sets of 5 reps, with a 30 second break in between each set!